 RULES 1.
 The Show is open to any amateur.
-2. Club vases must be used except where stated and sundry items needed to stage the exhibit must be provided by the exhibitor.
+2. Club vases must be used except where stated.
+Sundry items needed to stage the exhibit must be provided by the exhibitor.
 Every care will be taken of the sundries, but the Committee cannot accept any responsibility for breakages or losses.
 3. A Novice is an exhibitor who has not won more than two first prizes in the same Novice section in the previous 3 years.
-4. Packing is allowed for cut flowers, but no artificial supports are permissible.
-5. Exhibits must be staged between 08.00 and 10:55 and the hall vacated prior to commencement of judging at 11:00.
-6. Exhibitors not wishing their entries to be sold should ask for a 'Not For Sale' label to affix to the entry card.
+4. Only biodegradable packing is allowed for cut flowers, but no artificial supports are permissible.
+5. Exhibits must be staged between 08.00 and 10:55 on the day of the show and the hall vacated by 10:55am prior to commencement of judging at 11:00.
+6. Exhibitors not wishing their entries to be sold should mark their entry card accordingly.
 Exhibits may be removed between 15.45 and 16.00 hours, but all entries on show after that time will be sold in aid of Club funds.
-7. Either Official entry forms to be used or email entries, stating the exhibitor’s name, address and class numbers entered.
-Forms to be accompanied by the entrance fee of 25p for each class entered emails entries to be paid for on the day of show.
+7. All entry forms will be accepted by the Show Officers: - 7.1 At the Club’s monthly meeting preceding the Show.
+7.2 By completing the entry form at the 'Programme' section of the Club's website - Spring Show = https://www.californiagardenersclub.co.uk/spring-show-schedule.html Autumn Show =https://www.californiagardenersclub.co.uk/autumn-show-schedule.html 7.3 Late entries will be accepted at the discretion of the Show Officers up to 10.30 on the day of the Show, accompanied by an entry fee of 50p.
+No late entries are allowed for Flower Arranging classes.
+8. Entry forms to be accompanied by the entrance fee of 25p for each class entered.
+All other entries to be paid for on the day of show.
 Children’s Classes are FREE.
-Email entries should be sent by 3pm Saturday before the show.
-8. All entry forms will be accepted by the Show Officers: - 8.1 Between 19.00 and 20.30 hours on the Wednesday before the Show at California Hall.
-8.2 At the Club’s monthly meeting preceding the Show.
-8.3 By email to: CaliforniaGCShow@virgin media.com 8.4 Late entries will be accepted at the discretion of the Show Officers up to 10.30 on the day of the Show, accompanied by an entry fee of 30p.
-No late entries are allowed for Flower Arranging classes.
+Email entries should be sent by 6pm on the Friday before the show.
 9. No person may enter more than one exhibit in any one class.
-10. Prizes will be: 1st - 70p; 2nd – 50p; 3rd – 30p.
-11. The Judges’ decisions will be final.
+10. Prizes will be: 1st - £1.00 11.
+The Judges’ decisions will be final.
 12. Any complaint must be made to the Show Officers before 3:45pm on the day of the show.
-13. The Committee reserves the right to refuse any entry not according to Schedule.
+13. The Show Officers reserve the right to refuse any entry not according to Schedule.
 14. Any matter not provided for in these Rules shall be dealt with by the Show Officers at their discretion and whose decision shall be binding.
 15. All entries in the Children’s, Domestic, Floral Art and Handicraft sections must be the sole work of the exhibitor.
-16. All pot plants must have been in the exhibitor’s possession for a minimum of 3 months.
-17. Money prizes may be collected from the Club Treasurer between 15.00 and 16.00 hours on the day of the Show.
+16. All pot plants must have been in the exhibitor’s possession for a minimum of 3 months. and all flowers, fruit and vegetables grown by the exhibitor.
+17. All photography exhibits must have been photographed by the exhibitor personally.
+18. Money prizes may be collected from the Treasurer between 15.00 and 16.00 hours on the day of the Show.
 Any prizes not claimed by the end of the Show will be returned to Club funds.
-18. Points for calculation of awards: 1st – 3 points; 2nd – 2 points; 3rd – 1 point.
+19. Points for calculation of awards: 1st – 3 points; 2nd – 2 points; 3rd – 1 point.

 SHOW NOTES - To aid and assist members who may not have shown before, the following notes may be helpful.
 If you are unsure how to stage or exhibit, or this is your first Show, then please ask a Committee member at a meeting or on the morning of the Show, to introduce you to an experienced member of the Club who can answer queries.
 Please remember that help and advice are always readily available.